 Why Should I Microchip My Dog?

-Your canine companion is a loyal, loving and irreplaceable friend one that may have an urge to wander and explore and runs the risk of getting lost.
+Your canine companion is a loyal, loving, and irreplaceable friend who may have an urge to wander and explore and runs the risk of getting lost.
 Unfortunately, it is all too common for dogs to lose their way back home and end up in a shelter.
-It is easy to think that it won't happen, but the reality is that a staggering number of dogs are lost in the shelter system each year because they lack reliable means for identification once they are found.
+It is easy to think that it won't happen, but the reality is that a staggering number of dogs are lost in the shelter system each year because they lack reliable means of identification once they are found.
 At the Rau Animal Hospital, we feel that dogs are part of the family, yours and ours, and that is why we recommend every dog receives an identification microchip.

 What Is A Dog Microchip?